Skip to content

 Guardrail

 A pattern-matching check that gates workflow flow.
-The human-message-guardrail node runs the user message against a string storage of patterns and routes the turn to match or no_match accordingly.
+The regex-guardrail node runs an input slot (default user_message) against a string storage of patterns and routes the turn to triggered or not_triggered accordingly.
 Common use: short-circuit unsafe or off-topic inputs to a canned response.

 Models and inference